imsyf/ios-app-dev-tutorials/01-SwiftUI/README.md

 ## Chapter 5: State management
  Learn how SwiftUI manages state for reference types.
 Make your app respond to changes dynamically.

+## Chapter 6: Persistence and concurrency
+ Keep data safe when your app closes by saving scrums to the file system.
+Learn how to define and call asynchronous code.
+And handle errors on asynchronous calls.